Mobilitybox Ticketing SDKs for iOS and Android

 2. Reactivate Coupon

-The next step is to call the coupon activate endpoint and pass the coupon_reactivation_key of the ticket to receive the next ticket id.
+The next step is to call the coupon activate endpoint and pass the coupon_reactivation_key of the ticket to receive the following ticket ID.

 3. Fetch Ticket

-With that ticket id you can get the new ticket data and display it again with the ticket rendering engine.
-Additionally you can repeat the previous steps to check if there is a reactivation possible again.
+With that ticket ID, you can get the new ticket data and display it again with the ticket rendering engine.
+Additionally, you can repeat the previous steps to check if a reactivation is possible.